-Land (excluding land under roads), buildings, site improvements, infrastructural assets and collection assets are revalued with sufficient regularity to ensure their carrying amount does not differentiate materially from fair value and at least every three years.
+Land (excluding land under roads), buildings, site improvements, infrastructural assets and collection assets are revalued with sufficient regularity to ensure their carrying amount does not differentiate materially from fair value and at least every three years comprehensive revenue and expenses but is recognised in the surplus or deficit.
+Any subsequent increase on revaluation that reverses a previous decrease in value recognised in the surplus or deficit will be recognised first in the surplus or deficit up to the amount previously expensed, and then recognised in other comprehensive revenue and expenses.